Online Learning: A Modern Introduction Using Convex Optimization: What is Online Learning?

-This framework is pretty powerful, and it allows to reformulate a bunch of different problems in machine learning and optimization as similar games.
-More in general, with the regret framework we can analyze situations in which the data are not independent and identically distributed from a distribution, yet I would like to guarantee that the algorithm is ``learning'' something.
-For example, online learning can be used to analyze \begin{itemize} \item Click prediction problems; \item Routing on a network; \item Convergence to equilibrium of repeated games. \end{itemize} It can \emph{also} be used to analyze stochastic algorithms, e.g., Stochastic Gradient Descent, but the adversarial nature of the analysis might give you suboptimal results.
-For example, it can be used to analyze momentum algorithms, but the adversarial nature of the losses essentially forces you to prove a convergence guarantee that treats the momentum term as a vanishing disturbance that does not help the algorithm in any way.
+This framework is quite powerful, and it allows us to reformulate a bunch of different problems in machine learning and optimization as similar games.
+More generally, with the regret framework, we can analyze situations in which the data are not independent draws from a fixed distribution, yet we would like to guarantee that the algorithm is ``learning'' something.
+For example, online learning can be used to analyze \begin{itemize} \item Predicting clicks on banners on web pages; \item Routing on a network; \item Convergence to equilibrium of repeated games. \end{itemize} As we will see, it can \emph{also} be used to analyze stochastic optimization algorithms, e.g., Stochastic Gradient Descent .

-Let's now go back to our number guessing game and let's try a strategy to win it.
-Of course, this is one of the simplest example of online learning, without a real application.
-Yet, going through it we will uncover most of the key ingredients in online learning algorithms and their analysis.
+Let's now go back to our number-guessing game, and let's try a strategy to win it.
+Of course, this is one of the simplest examples of online learning, without a real application.
+Yet, going through it, we will uncover most of the key ingredients in online learning algorithms and their analysis.

-\paragraph{A Winning Strategy.} Can we win the number guessing name game?
-Note that we didn't assume anything on how the adversary is deciding the numbers.
-In fact, the numbers can be generated in any way, even in an adaptive way based on our strategy.
-Indeed, they can be chosen \emph{adversarially}, that is explicitly trying to make us lose the game.
-This is why we call the mechanism generating the number the \emph{adversary}.
+\textbf{A Winning Strategy.} Can we win the number guessing game?
+We can, not only in the form we described it, but also assuming that the adversary picks his number \emph{after} observing our choice.
+Moreover, we do not assume anything about how the adversary is deciding the numbers.
+In fact, the numbers can be chosen \emph{adversarially}, that is, explicitly trying to make us lose the game.
+This is why we will call the mechanism generating the numbers the \textbf{adversary} .

-The fact that the numbers are adversarially chosen means that we can immediately rule out any strategy based on any statistical modelling of the data.
-In fact, it cannot work because the moment we estimate something and act on our estimate, the adversary can immediately change the way he is generating the data, ruining us.
+Now, the fact that the numbers are adversarially chosen means that we can immediately rule out any strategy based on any statistical modeling of the data.
+In fact, it cannot work because the moment we estimate something and act on our estimate, the adversary can immediately change the way the data is generated, ruining us.
 So, we have to think about something else.
-Yet, many times online learning algorithms will look like classic ones from statistical estimation, even if they work for different reasons.
+Yet, surprisingly enough, many times online learning algorithms will look like classic ones from statistical estimation, even if they work for different reasons.